DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

              - ✴️The best evidence rule states that when a document is used as evidence in a court proceeding, the original document must be introduced.
 Best evidence is a form of documentary evidence, but specifically it is the original document rather than a copy or description.
              - ✴️The parol evidence rule states that when an agreement between parties is put into written form, the written document is assumed to contain all the terms of the agreement and no verbal agreements may modify the written agreement.
         - 🧑‍⚖️**Direct evidence**: this type of evidence is based on the observations of a witness or expert opinion and can be used to prove a fact at hand (with backup evidence support).
 Direct evidence may come from witnesses who give oral testimony based on their observations.
 Direct evidence cannot be hearsay, which is second-hand testimony.
-            - 👽**Expert witness** may express their opinions or conclusions without providing direct evidence.
+            - 👽**Expert witness** may 📝express their opinions or conclusions without providing direct evidence.
 An expert witness is believed to have greater insight because they have professional experience and expertise in the topic that their testimony covers.
 They can add insight and information to legal proceedings for various crimes.
 Expert witnesses should not be confused with standard witnesses who provide direct observational evidence about the case.
         - 🧑‍⚖️**Conclusive evidence**: this type of evidence is irrefutable and cannot be contradicted.
         - 🧑‍⚖️**Circumstantial evidence**: this type of evidence is based on inference and can be used to support a conclusion, but not prove it.
 Circumstantial evidence can prove an intermediate fact used to assume another fact.
         - 🧑‍⚖️**Corroborative evidence**: this type of evidence is used to support other evidence and can be used to strengthen a case.
 Corroborative evidence is used to prove an idea or point that cannot stand on its own.